Adib128/inventory-graph/README.md

-# VH-Manager - Fleet Management System RESTful API
+# Inventory-Graph  - Graphql Inventory Management
-Inventory-graph is a Graphql API for Inventory Management.
+Inventory-Graph is a Graphql API for Inventory Management.
 This system enables the company to manage the inventory resources of a warehouse. the system composed by:

 - Categories management